Is Tampa Tap Water Safe To Drink?

 How Can I Make My Tap Water Safe to Drink?

 There are several ways to filter and treat your tap water to ensure it is safe for consumption.
-The first step to safer water is to schedule a free water test to identify exactly what contaminants are in your home’s tap water.
-Once the contaminants are identified, your Culligan Man will recommend the right system for your water.
+The first step to safer water is to schedule a free water quality test to identify exactly what contaminants are in your home’s tap water.
+Once the contaminants are identified, your Culligan expert will recommend the right system for your water.

 Reverse Osmosis Filter Systems

-RO filters are one of the most reliable methods of eliminating drinking water contaminant(s) that can be harmful to your health.
+RO water filters are one of the most reliable methods of eliminating drinking water contaminant(s) that can be harmful to your health.
 These are pervasive in many water supplies across the country and include lead, PFAS, arsenic, volatile organic compounds, and other emerging problems that store-bought filters will not remove.

 Whole House Water Filters